andyshep/Waypoints/README.md

 }
 ```

-The location returned as a `LocationResult` type, representing either a `Location` or a `Reason` why the location could not be obtained.
-The `Location` type combines a `CLLocation` with metadata for the associated city, state, and neighborhood.
+The location is returned as a `LocationResult` type, representing either a `Location` or a `Reason` why the location could not be obtained.

 ```
 public enum LocationResult {